reeshapkmr/Upi-fraud-mitigation-with-machine-learning/README.md

-## UPI Fraud Mitigation With Machine Learning ([Live Demo](https://upi-fraud-mitigation-with-ml.netlify.app/))
+## UPI Fraud Mitigation With Machine Learning ([Live!](https://upi-fraud-mitigation-with-ml.netlify.app/))

 UPI Fraud Mitigation with Machine Learning is an innovative project aimed at safeguarding digital transactions in the growing Unified Payments Interface (UPI) ecosystem.
-With the increasing adoption of UPI, This project harnesses the power of machine learning to create a secure, intelligent system capable of detecting fraudulent transactions with high accuracy.
+With the increasing adoption of UPI, This project harnesses the power of machine learning to create a secure, intelligent system capable of detecting fraudulent transactions with a high accuracy.
 The project features a dynamic web interface for users to input transaction details and receive instant feedback, complemented by visual reports on transaction trends and fraud patterns.

 ### Project Structure: